Restoring Vision, Balance, and Quality of Life”

 - Eye focusing problems

-As part of an interdisciplinary approach, neuro-optometric rehabilitation therapy targets the underlying cause of the symptoms listed above.
+As part of an interdisciplinary approach, neuro-vision rehabilitation therapy targets the underlying cause of the symptoms listed above.

-The Role of Neuro-Optometry in the Recovery of Brain Injury and Trauma
+The Role of Neuro-vision in the Recovery of Brain Injury and Trauma

-A neuro-optometrist, such as our team of eye doctors, can treat visual, perceptual, and motor problems that may arise following brain injury or trauma, such as a concussion.
+We can assist with visual, perceptual, and motor problems that may arise following brain injury or trauma, such as a concussion.
 All too often, the root cause of these symptoms isn’t accurately identified as a visual processing issue— and this may hinder the patient’s ability to recover.

-Below is a list of the common ocular conditions that can arise following a brain injury and trauma— all of which can be detected and treated at our neuro-optometric vision rehabilitation center.
-These include:
+Below is a list of the common ocular conditions that can arise following a brain injury and trauma— all of which can be detected and treated at our rehabilitation.

 - Vestibular Dysfunction – hypersensitivity to visual motion which is commonly associated with headaches and motion sickness.